Ypertex/blog/content/articles/s2s-stairs-to-success/index.md

 - https://res.cloudinary.com/ypertex/image/upload/c_fill,dpr_auto,f_auto,g_auto,h_630,q_auto,w_1200/f922629f-2c1d-46cf-bc6a-32c8432d972e
 ---

-If you're anything like me, you depend on collaboration with other people to get things done and to be successful in the longterm.
+If you're anything like me, you depend on collaboration with other people to get things done and to be successful in the long term.
 Only a few select individuals can continuously suck at collaboration and still succeed in life (and I'm not one of them 😉).

 However, the way we learn to collaborate usually is very much focused on the **subject** of our collaboration.
 The topic on which we want to work together.
 The reason why we want to collaborate.
 Our craft.
 Our goal.